userbradley/documentation.breadnet.co.uk/docs/cloud/fly/fly-real-ip.md

 title: Get the Real IP address from fly when behind cloudflare
 ---

-# Get the Real IP address from fly when behind cloudflare

 !!! warning "A note on this KB"
     You should only use this page if you are using *both* cloudflare *proxy* and fly.io